Skip to content

 • Algebraic Properties: compose_associative, identity_left, identity_right

-• comments, experimental_dotted_keys, empty_keys, multiline, unicode, whitespace
+• comments, empty_keys, multiline, unicode, whitespace

 Behaviors - Implementation choices (exclusivity defined per-test via conflicts field):